polyswarmer/documentation/README.md

 Navigation items can be added or removed in the `_i18n/en.yml` file.
 There, you will see a key called `header` with a property called `navigation`.
 You can also see that `navigation` has a property called `items` which is an array of navigation items.

-Navigation items should follow the following structure:
+Navigation items should use the following structure:

 ```yml
 - name: My Page Title